 - Click Groups at the top of the site and click Create group on the My Groups tab.

 - Add a thumbnail image to represent the group.

 You can drag an image or browse to a file.
 For best results, add an image that is 400 by 400 pixels or larger with an aspect ratio of 1:1 in a web file format such as PNG, JPEG, or GIF.
 Pan and zoom to what you want to appear in your thumbnail.
 Depending on the size and resolution of your image file and how far you zoom in to customize the thumbnail, the image may be resampled and scaled when it's saved.
 If you add an image in GIF or JPEG format, it will be converted to PNG when it's saved.

 - Provide a group name and tags.
 You can also add a short summary.

 - For Who can view this group?, select one of the following:

 - Only group members—Only members of the group can find and view the group.
-If you choose this option, you need to invite portal members to your group.
+Members must be invited to join the group.

 - People in the organization—Only members of the organization can find and view the group.
 Members can be invited to the group or apply to join.

 - Everyone (public)—Anyone with access to the portal, even if they are not a member of the portal organization, can search for and view the group and access any content that is shared with both the group and the public.
 This is the default.